SubuMangu/CN/Chapter 1-5/Ch3.md

 # Chapter 3
+**Before u read**
+---
+- Refer to the diagrams  slide for better understanding.
+- Pratice the questions disscused in the slide
+-
 **Frequency**
 ---
 - **Frequency** is the rate of change with respect to time.
 Change in a short span of time means high frequency.
 Change over a long span of time means low frequency.